 Young Leader Award – For outstanding contributions by a youth who demonstrates and encourages active participation in community safety.
 The youth is a leader in a project in their community.
 Sponsor: Generator

 Outstanding Community Project Award – For outstanding results in community safety or crime prevention through partnership and collaboration.
 Up to four projects may be awarded.
-Sponsors: Thunder Bay Police Services and Crime Prevention Council, Union Gas, Mac’s Convenience Stores, Matawa First Nation.
+Sponsors: Thunder Bay Police Services and Thunder Bay Police Services Board, Union Gas, Matawa First Nations Management, and Circle K.

 “We are proud to once again present these awards,” said Jeff Upton, Chair of the Crime Prevention Council.
 “It is important for us to recognize those who are making a difference in our community.
 First of all, they deserve that recognition, and second, showcasing their work inspires others to make a difference too.”

-“Crime prevention is truly a community endeavour,” Upton said.
-“We are seeing results from these individuals and groups tireless efforts, and these awards celebrate those who are making a difference in our city.”
+“Crime prevention is truly a community effort,” Upton said.
+“We are seeing results from the tireless efforts of these individuals and groups, and these awards celebrate those who are making a difference in our city.”